willjones11/willjones11/README.md

 - 👋 Hi, I’m @willjones11
-- 👀 I’m interested in Data Science and Data Mining
+- 👀 I’m interested in Data Science and Machine Learning
 - 🌱 I’m currently learning Spark
 - 📫 How to reach me will.jones11@outlook.com and www.linkedin.com/in/williamfjones11/